 I went to the Dollar Tree not long afterwards as well.
 Mike took me shopping for supplies because I suddenly wanted to do nothing but blog and get BellaKarma off the ground again.
 So I stocked up on pink binders and bright colored index cards and decorative sticky notes.
 But despite a handful of successful brainstorming sessions, the motivation was short-lived.

 By the time my favorite weather of the cool air and clouds of November rolled in, I had taken to being a recluse in our bedroom.
 Then one day I came across a single crochet chevron pattern by Rescued Paw Designs while perusing Pinterest.

-There's been many articles written about the healing powers and mental health benefits from crocheting — there are even books on how the craft has saved lives (*I make a commission for purchases made through the following link.) — which I can attest to.
+There's been many articles written about the healing powers and mental health benefits from crocheting — there are even books on how the craft has saved lives (*Amazon affiliate link) — which I can attest to.
 So when I recognized the downward spiral of depression, I grabbed life by the yarn balls and cast on to fend off the debilitating effects of grief.
 I soon found solace in each repetitious stitch.